 (D) accuracy at installation and at least annually thereafter.

-(4) The licensee shall maintain a record of each instrument calibration in accordance with subsection (www) of this section.
+(4) The licensee shall maintain a record of each instrument calibration in accordance with subsection (xxx) of this section.
 The record shall include the following:

 (A) model and serial number of the instrument and calibration sources;